 Using a testamentary trust for tax purposes

-One potential advantage of using a testamentary trust is that they can be used to achieve certain tax outcomes.
-As explained by the ATO, in the case of a discretionary testamentary trust, the trustee could hypothetically choose to pay certain amounts to various beneficiaries with differing incomes, and in this way possibly minimise the tax paid on the total sum.
+One potential advantage of using a testamentary trust is that it can be used to achieve certain tax outcomes.
+As the ATO explains, in the case of a discretionary testamentary trust, the trustee could hypothetically choose to pay certain amounts to various beneficiaries with differing incomes, and in this way possibly minimise the tax paid on the total sum.

-According to the ATO, income originating from a deceased estate that is distributed to a child under 18 from a testamentary trust is usually taxed at adult marginal rates, rather than ‘penalty’ minor rates, which can be as high as 66 cents on the dollar on some income.
-Depending on the child’s other income, their income from the trust could also potentially be eligible for the low-income tax offset, which can be as much as $445.
+According to the ATO, income originating from a deceased estate that is distributed to a child under 18 via a testamentary trust is usually taxed at adult marginal rates.
+Depending on the child’s total income, their income from the trust could also potentially be eligible for the low-income tax offset, which can be as much as $700.

 Using a testamentary trust for asset protection purposes

 Another possible benefit provided by testamentary trusts is that they can help protect assets from being claimed by people or organisations they were not intended for, such as in the event of a divorce or by creditors.
 If an inheritance or superannuation death benefit is paid directly to a beneficiary, it could then potentially be susceptible to recovery or seizure by any creditors that person may have, or be counted as their assets in the instance of a divorce.

-However, placing the death benefit (or other assets) in a testamentary trust may provide your dependents with protection against recovery due to the fact that, generally speaking, creditors can’t claim assets or income held in a trust.
+However, placing the death benefit (or other assets) in a testamentary trust may provide your dependents with protection due to the fact that, generally speaking, creditors or the Family Court can’t claim assets or income held in a trust.
 This is because assets in a trust are generally not considered to be the property of any one individual – the beneficiary doesn’t actually own the assets while they are still in the trust.